qognitive/qcog-python-client/docs/examples/timeseries.rst

     qcml.wait_for_training()
     print(qcml.trained_model["guid"])

-Here we are using our analytic solver which is avaliable for the Pauli model.
-As per the documentation for the analytic optimization method we set our batch size to the number of samples in our dataset so we process all data in a single batch.
+Here we use the gradient descent optimizer with a learning rate of 1e-5 and 3 iterations.
+We also use the LOBPCG_FAST state method with 15 iterations.
+We are not using the analytic solver because we are not passing the entire dataset at the same time.

 .. note::

     The training process may take a while to complete, here we call ``wait_for_training`` which will block until training is complete.